See Recording: https://www.youtube.com/watch?v=kU8kRhqBzXQ

 🎤 Speakers

-📢 Join us to explore how learning from long-term earthquake and flood recovery can inform more inclusive, practical, and locally grounded extreme heat action planning for cities, communities, women workers, vulnerable workers, small businesses, and at-risk groups.
+📢 The roundtable explored how learning from long-term earthquake and flood recovery could inform more inclusive, practical, and locally grounded extreme heat action planning for cities, communities, women workers, vulnerable workers, small businesses, and at-risk groups.